This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 What is an Ectopic Pregnancy?

-Ectopic pregnancy is the leading cause of first trimester deaths amongst pregnant people, but it usually entirely treatable when caught early on, and can even resolve on its own.
+An ectopic pregnancy is any pregnancy implanted outside of the endometrial cavity within the uterus.
+This is the leading cause of first trimester deaths amongst pregnant people, but is usually entirely treatable when caught early on, and may even resolve on its own.

 About one in fifty pregnancies in the U.S. is considered “ectopic”.